-Spatial variation in productivity (i.e., total phosphorus, TP) or perhaps restoration of historic flow could encourage growth rates.
-The Everglades is phosphorus-limited ecosystem and periphyton total phosphorus ranges between 30-1000 µg·g-1 with typical oligotrophic TP concentrations between 110-400 µg·g-1 in the ridge and slough landscape (Gaiser et al. 2011).
-Growth of juvenile FAS varies with TP concentrations (Hansen et al. 2022, Barrus et al. 2023), and previous experimental manipulations of phosphorus showed that higher TP increased growth and juvenile apple snail survival in the presence of gape-limited crayfish (Davidson and Dorn 2018).
+Improved food quality could also move parameters to the right in state space (Fig. 3).
+The Everglades is phosphorus-limited ecosystem and periphyton total phosphorus ranges between 30-1000 µg·g-1 with natural oligotrophic TP concentrations between 110-400 µg·g-1 in the ridge and slough landscape (Gaiser et al. 2011).
+Growth of juvenile FAS varies with TP concentrations in the periphyton (Hansen et al. 2022, Barrus et al. 2023), and previous experimental manipulations of phosphorus showed that higher TP increased growth and juvenile apple snail survival in the presence of gape-limited crayfish (Davidson and Dorn 2018).
 Our results build on this finding by indicating that TP can mediate the net community level effects of predators on recruitment in the field.
-Periphyton TP levels were highest at WCA3A site 2 (Table S3), it was the only site to have wet season growth and survival that predicted favorable recruitment and combined parameters closer to stasis.
-Perhaps more promisingly, the Everglades was historically a flowing system (the River of Grass) with velocities > 2 cm/s, and recent work has shown that increasing water flow velocity, increases growth of Pomacea apple snails through changes to microbial food quality (Hansen et al. 2022).
-Therefore, an Everglades restored with more discharge might improve growth of the juvenile FAS.
+Periphyton TP levels were highest at WCA3A site 2 (Table S3), and it was the only site to have wet season growth and survival parameters that predicted population growth in combination.
+But restoration and management actions are expressly avoiding eutrophication of the Everglades.
+Perhaps more promisingly, the predrainage Everglades was a flowing ecosystem (the “River of Grass”) with velocities > 2 cm/s, and recent work has shown that increasing water flow velocity, increases growth of Pomacea apple snails through changes to microbial food quality (Hansen et al. 2022).
+Therefore, an Everglades restored with more discharge might improve growth of the juvenile FAS (i.e., moving parameters to the right in Fig. 3).

-Finally, the predation rates in the Everglades might currently be higher than historical levels as a function of non-native fishes or perhaps hydrologic conditions encourage juvenile predators (e.g., invertebrates) in the sloughs.
-Some non-native fishes introduced to the Everglades have molluscivorous tendencies, like Mayan cichlids and African jewelfish that have invaded the Everglades and could have increased predation, but our observations of diets and tethering remnants suggested that native predators (e.g., crayfish, giant water bugs, greater sirens) in LILA seem to be more responsible for survival patterns than non-native species like Mayan cichlids.
-One option might be to study hydrologic covariates of giant water bug predation to identify hydrologic conditions reducing their abundances in the dry season, but the observed predator community includes native species existing across a wide range of the hydroperiod gradient and it remains unclear how floods or hydrologic droughts could fundamentally shift juvenile predators (low water and drying encourages crayfish; Dorn and Cook 2015, Sinnickson and Dorn 2024).
-The relation between the predators and hydro-patterns may require more work, but measurements of juvenile survival and growth could also be repeated in time and space to measure variation in vital rates, especially survival, during windows of time that may produce better survival (e.g., depths of 10-15 cm).
+Finally, the predation rates in the Everglades might currently be higher than historical levels as a function of non-native fishes (Pintar et al. 2023) or hydrologic conditions supporting higher densities of juvenile predators (e.g., invertebrates) in the sloughs.
+Some non-native fishes introduced to the Everglades have molluscivorous tendencies, but our observations of diets and tethering remnants suggested that native predators (e.g., crayfish, giant water bugs, greater sirens) in LILA seem to be more responsible for mortality patterns than non-native species like Mayan cichlids (Mayaheros uropthalmus).
+Because the predator assemblage feeding on juvenile snails included native species existing across a wide range of the hydroperiod gradient it remains unclear how floods or hydrologic droughts would fundamentally shift predators (e.g., low water and drying encourage crayfish populations; Dorn and Cook 2015, Sinnickson and Dorn 2024).

 Conclusion